Key Takeaways:

 What is the average rent in the US right now?

-Which US states had the largest rent increases in 2024?
+Which states had the largest rent increases in April 2025?

-Are rents rising or falling in the US?
+Are rent prices rising or falling in the US?